6 Common Egg Donation Disqualifiers for Donors

 3. Fertility

-4. Lifestyle factors
+4. Lifestyle Factors

 Did you know that lifestyle choices can disqualify you from donating eggs as well?
 Lifestyle factors such as smoking, drug use, and excessive alcohol consumption can disqualify a woman from becoming an egg donor.
-These habits can affect the quality of the eggs and increase the risk of complications during the donation process.
-Donors must also have a healthy body mass index (BMI) and be willing to follow a healthy diet.
+These habits can affect the quality of the eggs and increase the risk of complications during the egg donation process.

 During the pre-screening process, potential egg donors will undergo a psychological evaluation to determine whether they are ready for the mental and emotional aspects of the process.
-Some possible psychological disqualifications for donating eggs include: severe mental health conditions, current or recent treatment, emotional instability, or lack of support system.
+Some possible psychological disqualifications for donating eggs include severe mental health conditions, current or recent treatment, emotional instability, or lack of support system.

 Lastly, where you live can play a role in whether or not you can be an egg donor.
 Some clinics may have geographic restrictions on egg donors.
 This is because of the logistical challenges that may arise if you live in a rural area that is not close to medical facilities as you will have several monitoring appointments and blood draws during your cycle.